 After completing my undergraduate and masters studies in modern languages at the University of Adelaide in Australia, a Rhodes Scholarship afforded me the possibility of studying at the University of Oxford.
 There I was privileged to work with Malcolm Bowie on a D.Phil about the poetry of Charles Baudelaire.
 After completion of my doctorate I worked with Tag Gronberg at Birkbeck College (University of London) on a Ph.D about depictions of women readers in nineteenth-century French painting.
 Since then, I have taught and held research fellowships at the University of Kent (United Kingdom), the University of British Columbia (Canada), the Newcomb College Center for Research on Women (Tulane University, USA), the Humanities Research Centre of the Australian National University (Canberra), and the Center for Advanced Studies in Visual Art (Washington DC).
 Prior to joining Loughborough University, I was a lecturer at Tilburg University in the Netherlands (2010–2016).

 I have received research funding from the International Social Research Foundation, the Terra Foundation for American Art, French Studies, the Association for Art History, the Institut National d’Histoire de l’Art, the Shpilman Institute for Photography, and the W.T.
 Bandy Center for Baudelaire and Modern French Studies.

 Prior to becoming an art historian I was a corporate lawyer in the City of London.
 During my fourteen-year career in the City, I led teams of lawyers on large-scale mergers and acquisitions, private equity transactions, and IPOs (initial public offerings).
 I became a partner in a leading international law firm in 2006.
-My legal career has provided me with an invaluable background to my recent work on the contemporary art market.
-It has also informed my teaching and publication in the field of law and popular culture.
+My legal career has provided me with an invaluable background to my recent work on the contemporary art market and art finance.